 Instead of going over the raw stats, which can be easily looked up online, I will focus on the actual feel and the shortcomings of the phone as it would give you a better understanding of what you are getting yourself into.

-Basic features aside, Somehow NFC payments, wireless charging, face unlock and 20MP camera made to the spec list and I’m genuinely mind-blown what little money can get you nowadays.
+Basic features aside, Somehow NFC payments, wireless charging, face unlock and a 20MP camera made it to the spec list and I’m genuinely mind-blown about what little money can get you nowadays.
 Apart from the usual phone specifications, there are: